 A bak-kut-teh (pork rib soup) outlet started in the 1950s by the owner’s father, serves the same old family-recipe soup, to be eaten with a small pot of kung-fu tea and skinny fried Chinese dough-sticks (youtiao) just like the old days.

-Explore a Chinese medical hall dating back to 1952 and tucked at the corner of a row of shophouses.
-It exudes an unmistakable 1950s ambience through the original wooden medicinal cabinets, display of exotic herbs, and glass mugs of tea topped with metal covers.
+Explore a Chinese medical hall dating back to 1952 that's tucked at the corner of a row of shophouses.
+It exudes an unmistakable mid-20th century ambience through the original wooden medicinal cabinets, display of exotic herbs, and glass mugs of tea topped with metal covers.

 We'll have a "look" at an opticican's shop where physically very little has changed, including the original equipment, vintage floor tiles, stools, and ceiling fans.